-At the same time, the historiography rested on the premise of the so-called extinction of Arawak peoples in Cuba by the seventeenth century.
-Typical of this history was the conclusion of Louis Pérez who, in his seminal work, Cuba: Between Reform and Revolution, described the "exploitation and ultimate extinction" of indigenous peoples in Cuba.
-More recently, scholars L. Antonio Curet and Massimo Livi-Bacci both agreed that, "a few decades after Columbus's landfall," the Taínos of the Greater Antilles "completed their course to extinction."
+At the same time, the historiography of the area rested on the premise of the so-called extinction of Arawak peoples in Cuba by the seventeenth century.
+Typical of this history was the conclusion of Louis A. Pérez who, in his seminal work, Cuba: Between Reform and Revolution, described the "exploitation and ultimate extinction" of indigenous peoples in Cuba.3 More recently, scholars L. Antonio Curet and Massimo Livi-Bacci both agreed that "a few decades after Columbus's landfall," the Taínos of the Greater Antilles "completed their course to extinction."4

-The histories of indigenous peoples like the Mashpee, Pequot, Powhatans and Narragansett and, to a lesser extent, the Métis, to name a few, suggest otherwise.
-Arthur Ray's characterization, for example, of historical Métis communities as formerly "invisible," and the historical reasons for this "invisibility" (until recently) - discrimination, antagonistic, assimilationist government policies, the need to survive - suggest some significant parallels with the experiences of indigenous peoples in Cuba.
-In this context, my analysis of the late colonial and national periods in Cuba has revealed the following: that there is historical evidence that suggests the existence of Amerindian peoples in Cuba in the modern period on at least two levels: individuals who claim indigenous (specifically Arawak Taíno) ancestry; and considerable Amerindian populations in organized communities, predominantly in the eastern regions of Cuba, both as mestizos and as "purebloods" living and apparently intermarrying in isolated areas.
-The third category is that of Amerindian peoples who have migrated, voluntarily and involuntarily, from other parts of the Americas and become incorporated into the population.
+The histories of indigenous peoples like the Mashpee, Pequot, Powhatans, and Narragansett and, to a lesser extent, the Métis, to name a few, suggest otherwise.
+Arthur Ray's characterization, for example, of historical Métis communities as formerly "invisible" (until recently) and his description of the historical reasons for this "invisibility"-discrimination; antagonistic, assimilationist government policies; the need to survive-suggest some significant parallels with the experiences of indigenous peoples in Cuba.
+In this context, my analysis of the late colonial and national periods in Cuba has revealed the following: there is historical evidence that suggests the existence of Amerindian peoples in Cuba in the modern period on at least two levels-individuals who claim indigenous (specifically Arawak-Taíno) ancestry and considerable Amerindian populations in organized communities, predominantly in the eastern regions of Cuba, both mestizos and "pure bloods," living and apparently intermarrying in isolated areas.
+A third category is that of Amerindian peoples who have migrated, voluntarily and involuntarily, from other parts of the Americas and become incorporated into the population.

 The chronological focus for this study is the nineteenth and twentieth centuries.
 By the end of the eighteenth century, the interest in science "roused a corresponding interest in the study of man," and in the Americas, indigenous peoples became "the privileged object of ethnological scrutiny."
-These were the centuries by which indigenous peoples, though long presumed "disappearing races," indigenous peoples like those of Cuba and the Caribbean were, by the nineteenth century, believed to have been long extinct.
-The evidence for indigenous persistence, a collection of recorded encounters (primary and secondary), observations, directed studies and even interviews and oral histories, is both problematic and full of potential.
-Problematic because, among other things, "Indians" or "aboriginals" is often as good a description as one gets from available evidence.
-Indigenous Cuban ancestry is less clear, let alone determining the extent to which the peoples described are of Amerindian descent at all.
-Yet, to the extent that exceedingly little is known about these or other Amerindian groups who, voluntarily and involuntarily, migrated to Cuba from the Circum-Caribbean over the last half-millenium, some of whom formed enduring communities, herein lay the potential.
+These were centuries by which indigenous peoples had long been presumed "disappearing races"; some indigenous peoples, like those of Cuba and the Caribbean were, by the nineteenth century, believed to have been long extinct.
+The evidence for indigenous persistence, which includes a collection of recorded encounters (primary and secondary), observations, directed studies, and even interviews and oral histories, is both problematic and full of potential.
+It is problematic because, among other things, "Indians" or "aboriginals" is often as good a description as one gets from available evidence.
+Indigenous Cuban ancestry is less clear, let alone the extent to which the peoples described are actually of Amerindian descent at all.
+Yet, to the extent that exceedingly little is known about these or other Amerindian groups who, voluntarily and involuntarily, migrated to Cuba from the Circum-Caribbean over the last half-millennium, some of whom formed enduring communities, herein lies the potential.
 Furthermore, these observers' subjects also described or identified themselves and/or family members as Indian.

-Anthropology, Race and Identity
+Anthropology, Race, and Identity

-Much evidence examined here is also colored by ethnocentric and Social Darwinist worldviews common in the late nineteenth and early twentieth century.
-Anthropologists, archaeologists and missionaries who worked in Cuba possessed ideas and methods now obsolete (and even offensive).
-Early anthropology, for example, perceived "race" as a series of distinct categories or types, and assumed that "race" was based purely on visual cues.
+Much of the evidence examined here is colored by ethnocentric and social Darwinist worldviews common in the late nineteenth and early twentieth centuries.
+Anthropologists, archaeologists, and missionaries who worked in Cuba possessed ideas and methods now obsolete (and even offensive).
+Early anthropology, for example, perceived "race" as a series of distinct categories or types, and assumed that race was based purely on visual cues.
 In anthropological constructions of "Indian," the notion of "Indian blood" became a "culturally standardized figure of speech, a folk metaphor for biological ancestry," the old European paradigm "that something called race inherently determines the identities and characteristics of individuals and groups."